yulya3102/agda-asm/Intro.md

 widely used dynamic linking mechanisms.

 There is also an excellent formalization of assembly language — Typed Assembly Language (TAL) \citep{tal}.
-It describes typed low-level language that supports high-level abstractions such as type variables and tuples.
-This language has a variety of extensions adding support of stack mechanisms (STAL) \citep{stal}, realistic x86 assembly language (TALx86)
+It describes low-level language with the static type system that supports high-level abstractions such as type variables and tuples.
+This language has a variety of extensions that provide support for stack mechanisms (STAL) \citep{stal}, realistic x86 assembly language (TALx86)
 \citep{talx86} and even separate compilation and object files manipulation (MTAL) \citep{mtal}.
 The latter, modular